katzer/cordova-plugin-background-mode/README.md

 ```

 ### TypeError: Cannot read property 'currentVersion' of null
-Along with Cordova 3.2 and Windows Phone 8 the `version.bat` script has to be renamed to `version`.
+The error occurs while trying to install the plugin from master.
+As a workaround the **version.bat** script has to be renamed to **version**.

 On Mac or Linux
 ```